mrkivn/HCI/replit.md

   - Removed all gradients to comply with solid color design requirement
   - Integrated localStorage for bookings, reservations, orders, and housekeeping requests
   - All customer and staff features fully functional
-  - **Latest updates:**
-    - Fixed footer styling on login pages to match customer-home.html (removed custom CSS overrides)
+  - Fixed footer styling on login pages to match customer-home.html
   - Added Customer Guest staff role for viewing all customer information
   - Created Customer Guest dashboard showing registered customers with their bookings, orders, and reservations
   - Fixed kitchen dashboard data source to correctly display actual food orders from unified orders storage
   - All localStorage keys and field names aligned across the application

 ## User Preferences
 - **Color Theme**: Gold (#D4AF37) and Black (#000000) - no gradients
+- **Branding Font**: Cinzel Decorative for "GINHAWA" text only
 - **Icons**: Font Awesome instead of emojis
 - **Design**: Clean, professional, responsive
 - **Navigation**: Right-aligned menu items, hamburger menu on mobile
 - **Footer**: Fixed to bottom of viewport
+- **Branding**: "After Glow" appears only in footer and food/drink related pages

 ## Project Architecture